ibm-cloud-docs/openshift/openshift_edge.md

         "state": "labels"
       }</pre></p>

-  <p class="important">To ensure that ALB pods are always scheduled to edge worker nodes if they are present and not scheduled to non-edge worker nodes, you must create or use an existing worker pool that has at least three edge worker nodes per zone.
+  <p class="important">Version 3.11 clusters: To ensure that ALB pods are always scheduled to edge worker nodes if they are present and not scheduled to non-edge worker nodes, you must create or use an existing worker pool that has at least three edge worker nodes per zone.
 During the update of an ALB pod, a new ALB pod rolls out to replace an existing ALB pod.
 However, ALB pods have anti-affinity rules that do not permit a pod to deploy to a worker node where another ALB pod already exists.
 If you have only two edge nodes per zone, both ALB pod replicas already exist on those edge nodes, so the new ALB pod must be scheduled on a non-edge worker node.
 When three edge nodes are present in a zone, the new ALB pod can be scheduled to the third edge node.
 Then, the old ALB pod is removed.</p>

 2. Verify that the worker pool and worker nodes have the `dedicated=edge` label.
   * To check the worker pool: